All Episodes

 That is an active field.

-So that's a um that's something entirely different there.
+So that's something entirely different there.

-Uh something in the arm was actually generating a magnetic field of a specific type at that point relative to where that magnet was.
+Something in the arm was actually generating a magnetic field of a specific type at that point relative to where that magnet was.

-This is really some Borg woo.
+This is really some borg woo.

 This is some really spooky shit.